 To maintain the herd, the herd sire, does, and kids are all kept on a single pasture.
 Our pasture is in a lower elevation, so it has good soil and good grass.
 As apposed to a lot of the rocky areas in the Texas Hill Country.

 We supplement the herd with alfalfa pellets and Jacoby Feed.
-We do periodically worm the goats.
+We do periodically worm the goats and vaccinate for Tetanus.
 We also trim hooves once a month.
 But we do not use any other type of prophylactic medication.
 But we will use antibiotics if necessary.

 We do not control when the does are bred.
 We leave it up to nature.